 The bottom line

 Salesforce and Oracle have realized that innovations are driven by people, so both companies are building infrastructures for harvesting ideas and bringing them to life.
 Salesforce seems to outrun Oracle in this field, though, judging by the number of patents and independent ratings.

 It’s going to be a difficult choice.
-Salesforce is still renowned for ‘all things CRM’, but this position can also be claimed by other formidable CRM players, Oracle included.
+Salesforce is still renowned for ‘all things CRM’, but this position can also be claimed by other formidable CRM players and Salesforce alternatives, Oracle included.